A Step by Step Guide to Styling an Entry Console

 For a round, or half-moon entry table, you can use the same guidelines as I explain above.
 You are just limited on space with the rounded corners so it’s best to keep it simple by only accessorizing with a few items that coordinate with your anchor piece.

 How to Add Storage to a Console Table

 A console table with storage is a great plus because the items you store are out of site but also easily accessible.
 Use baskets, galvanized buckets or white boxes for sleek and simple storage ideas.
+You can see how I used baskets for storage with my coffee table here: Easy DIY Farmhouse Coffee Table with Storage.
 If your entry table doesn’t have a lower shelf, you can add an ottoman or two that also serve as extra storage like this one: Tufted Ottoman with Storage

 What to Put on the Bottom Shelf of an Entry Table